wsor4035/dev.luanti.org/content/about/history/mapgen-evolution.md

 Development of multiple map generators
 --------------------------------------

 Since Minetest 0.4.6, players are able to choose one of multiple map generators, with v6 being the default selection initially.
 Since then, more and more map generators have been added and existing map generators have been improved over time.
 From this point on, there is no longer a single “version” of the map generator and the concept of a map generator “version” no longer applies.
 Each map generator is now developed independently.
 It is important to understand that the mapgens v5 and v6 should not be viewed as inferior to v7, instead they should just be viewed as different mapgens. “v5”, “v6” and “v7” are now just names, not version numbers.
-All mapgens currently included in Minetest regularily receive bugfixes and new features.
+All mapgens currently included in Minetest regularly receive bugfixes and new features.

 In Minetest 0.4.15, v7 became the new default selection.